+This page discusses some general subjects of circular references including using alternative methods.
+The alternative methods include use of the interation button in excel; using algebra; creating a copy and paste macro and finaly applying the user defined function method.
 Once you move to more advanced issues in project finance including sculpting, re-financing, alternative debt sizing, balloon payments, equity bridge loans, debt service reserve accounts, cash sweeps and other complications, I can assure you that circular references will arise in project finance models.
-And these circular references will generally make a mess of your analysis.
-But if you use either a copy and paste macro or the iteration button in excel, you cannot say that your model is flexible (no goal seek), transparent (how do all the macros work) or stable (the disasters that can happen with iteration buttons).
+And these circular references will generally make a mess of your analysis and limit your ability to test different structuring strategies in an effieicnt way.
+If you use either a copy and paste macro or the iteration button in excel, you cannot say that your model is flexible (no goal seek), transparent (how do all the macros work) or stable (the disasters that can happen with iteration buttons).

 The first 90% of making a project finance model is pretty easy.
 You develop time lines, detailed sheets that may count every pencil that you buy for the project and every hour of maintenance outage.
 But then, at least if you are making your project finance model to evaluate alternative debt structures, you hit a wall.
 The wall is created by circular references.
 If you use common methods (the iteration button or the copy and paste macro) you have destroyed your model.
 My position is that the only way to keep your model flexible (so you can make good scenario analyses and goal seeks) and to keep your model transparent (so users can see what is going on) and to make it accurate (test all the equations that are difficult) is to make a user defined function.

-To explain circular references in a project finance model, consider a case where the woman below is asking to make a loan from your for a really expensive Massaratti.
-She wants a loan for a million euro.
+To explain circular references in a project finance model, consider a case where the woman below is asking to make a loan from you, the banker, for a really expensive Massaratti.
+She wants a loan for a million euro to buy a few cars.
 You say ok, but she has to pay you fees of 50%.
-The lady says fine, but now she needs a loan of 1.5 million euro.
-You say ok, but she needs to pay you fees of 750 thousand.
+The lady says fine, but now she needs a loan of 1.5 million euros.
+You say ok, but she needs to pay you fees of 750 thousand and the going around and around starts.
 She says fine, but she needs a loan of 1.750 million.
-You say ok but your fee goes up.
+You again say ok but your fee goes up.
 This silly example demonstrates the problem of circular references.
-Excel does not deal with these circular references well because the calculations must go around and around.
+Note that in this example, the fees are decreasing with each go around.
+Evenutually, the fees change when you go around — the iteration — will become very small and your Grandmother can get her cars.
+As you can maybe imagine, excel does not deal with these circular references well because the calculations must go around and around and excel does not know exactly what areas of the sheet are causing the problem.

 In project finance, unless you fix just about everything including the amount of debt, the amount of equity, the DSRA and other debt related items, a circular reference will invariably arise.
 To really solve the circular references, you need to understand a lot more than a few excel tricks.
 In particular, you need to fully understand the sculpting formulas and you need to not force things when mathematical formulas can be used.